machanism-org/machai/bindex-maven-plugin/src/site/markdown/index.md

 ## Introduction

-Bindex Maven Plugin is a Maven plugin that generates, updates, and registers **Bindex metadata** for Maven projects within the Machai ecosystem.
+Bindex Maven Plugin is a Maven plugin that generates, updates, registers, and cleans **Bindex metadata** for Maven projects in the Machai ecosystem.

-It provides build goals that:
+The plugin wraps the Bindex core engine and integrates it into standard Maven workflows so that projects can:

-- **Create** a Bindex index for a project (typically during `install`)
+- **Create** a Bindex index for a module (typically during `install`)
 - **Update** (refresh) an existing index
 - **Register** the project’s metadata to an external registry endpoint for discovery
 - **Clean** temporary artifacts produced during indexing

-The plugin integrates with Machai’s GenAI capabilities by requiring an AI provider/model identifier and (optionally) loading provider credentials from Maven `settings.xml`.
+To support semantic indexing, the plugin requires a GenAI provider/model identifier and can optionally load provider credentials from Maven `settings.xml`.

 ## Overview

-At a high level, the plugin scans the current Maven project (skipping aggregator/parent modules with `pom` packaging), builds a `MavenProjectLayout` from the project directory and POM model, and then invokes the Bindex core engine to:

-- Produce structured metadata for the module
-- Maintain that metadata over time via an update mode
+The plugin is implemented as a set of Mojos (`create`, `update`, `register`, `clean`).
+For indexing-related goals, it:

+- Skips aggregator/parent modules with `pom` packaging
+- Builds a `MavenProjectLayout` using `${basedir}` and the Maven project model
+- Invokes the Bindex core engine in either **create** or **update** mode to generate structured project metadata
-- Publish the metadata to a registry for organization-wide discovery and assembly
+- Optionally publishes metadata to a registry via the `register` goal

-This helps teams standardize how library/project metadata is produced and makes it easier to discover, integrate, and assemble components (including via semantic search) in the broader Machai toolchain.
+This standardizes how project/library metadata is produced across teams and improves discovery, integration, and assembly in the broader Machai toolchain.

 ## Key Features

-- Maven goals for **create**, **update**, **register**, and **clean** workflows
+- Goals for **create**, **update**, **register**, and **clean**
-- Skips modules with `pom` packaging (parent/aggregator projects)
+- Skips `pom`-packaged (aggregator) projects
-- Configurable GenAI provider/model via `-Dgw.genai.model=...`
+- Requires an AI provider/model via `-Dgw.genai.model=...`
 - Optional credential resolution from `~/.m2/settings.xml` via `-Dgw.genai.serverId=...`
-- Registry publishing support with configurable URL (`-Dbindex.register.url=...`)
+- Registry publishing with configurable endpoint URL (`-Dbindex.register.url=...`)
+- Optional input logging controlled by Bindex/Machai properties (passed through to the core engine)
-- Logs GenAI provider usage at the end of each goal execution
+- Logs GenAI provider usage after goal execution

 ## Getting Started

 ### Prerequisites

+- Java (see version notes below)
 - Apache Maven
 - Access to a supported GenAI provider/model (as configured for Machai)
-- (Optional) Maven `settings.xml` server credentials if your provider requires authentication
+- (Optional) Maven `settings.xml` credentials if your provider requires authentication
-- (Optional) Access to a Bindex registry endpoint for registration
+- (Optional) Network access to a Bindex registry endpoint for registration

 ### Java Version

 - **Configured compile level (POM):** Java **8** (`maven.compiler.release=8`)
-- **Practical runtime requirement:** Java **8+** is expected for this module, but the broader Machai/GenAI stack may impose additional requirements depending on the configured provider, TLS/runtime environment, and registry connectivity.
+- **Practical runtime requirement:** Java **8+** is typically sufficient for local indexing, but the effective runtime requirements can be higher depending on:
+  - Maven version in use
+  - TLS/runtime constraints for contacting the GenAI provider and/or registry
+  - Whether you run under newer JDKs where additional module exports may be required (see `register` notes below)

 ### Basic Usage